MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 ---
 # Threads view in the Concurrency Visualizer

 **Threads** view is the most detailed and feature-rich view in the Concurrency Visualizer.
-Using this view, you can identify whether threads are executing or blocking because of synchronization, I/O, or some other reason.
+Use this view to identify whether threads are executing or blocking because of synchronization, I/O, or other reasons.

 While threads are executing, the Concurrency Visualizer collects samples.